 - a.
-A written reprimand that expires automatically after a specified time but includes the probability of a more severe sanction if a student violates the Code again during the probationary period.
+A written reprimand that expires automatically after a specified time but includes the probability of a more severe sanction if a student violates the Student Code of Conduct again during the probationary period.

 - b.
 No impact on good conduct standing.

 - c.
 Not a permanent conduct record.

 - d.
 Not subject to review by the Committee.